Technology · Knowledge & Insight

 What to ask us before signing

-- Ask how we will move time to insight, dashboard adoption, decision cycle time, and anomaly response within the first 30 to 60 days.
+- Ask how we report against time to insight, dashboard adoption, decision cycle time, and anomaly response and how often the reports land on leadership's desk.

 Recommended first project